-MMU was the lead evaluator for the Greater Manchester Combined Authority (GMCA) whole-system approach for women offenders.
-MMU worked with GMCA to apply to the MOJ for PNC data to explore the proven (re)offending for a cohort of women engaging with women's centres as part of the intervention.
-First, women in the intervention were asked to give their consent to access their records from the PNC for a reconviction analysis.
-A DSA between MMU, GMCA and the MOJ was established, with the evaluation team providing the following fields from individuals who had consented (unique local identifier, individual's forename, surname, date of birth, postcode and PNCID, if available) to enable matching.
-MOJ then matched these details against the PNC record and securely provided a data file via CJSM.
-Data included a unique local identifier, court/caution date, offence ID, HO offence code, disposal category date and duration.

-These data were stored and analysed in a secure environment before the results were approved by MOJ for publication.
-A range of analyses were completed using the PNC data, including 1) proven re-offending using an offence committed in a one-year follow-up period since first attendance at a women's centre and receiving
+Manchester Metropolitan University (MMU) were lead evaluators for the Greater Manchester Combined Authority (GMCA) Whole System Approach for Women Offenders.
+MMU worked with GMCA to apply to the Ministry of Justice (MOJ) for Police National Computer (PNC) data to explore the proven (re)offending for a cohort of women engaging with the women's centres as part of the intervention.
+First, women on the intervention were asked to give their consent to access their records from the PNC for a reconviction analysis.
+A data sharing agreement between MMU, GMCA and the MOJ was established, with the evaluation team providing the following fields from individuals who had consented (Unique local identifier, Individual's Forename, Surname, Date of Birth, Postcode and PNCID (if available)) to enable matching.
+MOJ then matched these details against the PNC record and provided a data file securely via CJSM.
+Data included Unique local identifier, Court / caution date, Offence ID, Home Office Offence Code, Disposal Category Date and Duration.
+These data were stored and analysed in a secure environment before results were approved by MOJ for publication.
+A range of analyses were completed using the PNC data including 1) proven reoffending using an

-53 In relation to MOJ PNC requests, researchers have needed to select variables from the metadata list for extract.
-Researchers and evaluators have stated that they have found this process challenging due to a poor understanding of the variables.
-However, MOJ advise that an initial data ask is not the final request submission but part of an ongoing dialogue/process to ensure data sharing principles are met.
+54 In relation to MOJ PNC requests, researchers have needed to select variables from the metadata list for extract.
+Researchers and evaluators have stated that they have found this process challenging due to a poor understanding to the variables.
+However, MOJ advise that an initial data ask, is not the final request submission, but part of an ongoing dialogue / process to ensure data sharing principles are met.

-a court order - this was considerably lower than the re-offending figures for women receiving support from women's centres throughout England and 2) frequency of offending - a measure calculated using the 12 months prior to engagement with the women's centres and the 12-month follow up period following engagement with the women's centres.
-The key lesson for evaluators is to ensure that there is early engagement with MOJ to establish a DSA due to the lead times for data matching and provision.
+offence committed in a one-year follow-up period since first attendance at a women's centre and receiving a court order.
+This was considerably lower than the re-offending figures for women receiving support from women's centres throughout England.
+2) Frequency of Offending - A measure calculated using the 12 months prior to engagement with the women's centres and the 12 month follow up period following engagement with the women's centres.
+The key lesson for evaluators is to ensure that there is early engagement with MOJ to establish a data sharing agreement due to the lead times for data matching and provision.

-Case study: sharing data via the local National Health Service trust: the solutions trial
+Case Study: Sharing data via the local NHS trust: The Solutions Trial

-If possible, it makes sense for evaluators to work within existing DSAs as far as possible.
-This was the case for the YEF-funded solutions trial.
-This trial is testing an intervention of psychological therapy for those presenting at a custody suite who are referred to Liaison and Diversion teams in the Lancashire and South Cumbria NHS Foundation Trust (LSCFT) region.
-A set of (secondary) outcomes to be tested in the trial include arrest, caution, reprimands, warnings and conviction data for participants, which are outcomes collected from the PNC.
-Instead of accessing the PNC directly, the evaluators are using the fact that there already exists data sharing between i) the PNC and LSCFT and ii) the local police force and LSCFT.
-In order to access the necessary PNC data, the evaluators have a DSA between themselves and the LSCFT, i.e. the organisation delivering the intervention.
-This arrangement avoids the need to negotiate PNC access directly and saves resources on developing a bespoke DSA.
-The key lesson for evaluators is that NHS trusts already have DSAs to directly access PNC data and that where interventions involve hospital trusts, it makes sense to exploit these rather than develop DSAs directly with the holders of PNC data.
+If possible, it makes sense for evaluators to work within existing data sharing agreements as far as possible.
+This was the case for the YEF funded Solutions trial.
+This trial is testing an intervention of psychological therapy for those presenting at a custody suite, who are referred to Liaison and Diversion (L&D) teams in the Lancashire and South Cumbria NHS Foundation Trust (LSCFT) region.
+A set of (secondary) outcomes to be tested in the trial include arrest, caution, reprimands, warnings, and conviction data for participants, outcomes that are collected from the PNC.
+Instead of accessing the PNC directly, the evaluators are using the fact that there already exists data sharing between i) the PNC and LSCFT, and ii) the local police force and LSCFT.
+In order to access the necessary PNC data, the evaluators have a DSA between themselves and the LSCFT- i.e., the organisation delivering the intervention.
+This arrangement avoids the need to negotiate PNC access directly and save resource on developing a bespoke DSA.
+The key lesson for evaluators is that NHS trusts already have DSA to directly access PNC data and that where interventions involve hospital trusts it makes sense to exploit these rather than develop data sharing agreements directly with the holders of PNC data.

-4.3 Justice Data Lab - Police National Computer reconviction analysis
+4.3 Justice Data Lab - PNC Reconviction Analysis